beta-j/Bandit-Wargame-Writeup/Levels/Level30 -> Level31.md

 just an epmty file... muahaha
 ```

 This time if we look at the outputs of `git log` and `git branch -a` we don't get any useful information.
-There's only one commit and the amster branch.
+There's only one commit and the master branch.

 ```console
 bandit30@bandit:/tmp/git-temp4/repo$ git log